marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/x86-options.rst

   For systems that use the GNU C Library, the default is on.

-.. option:: -msse2avx
+.. option:: -msse2avx, -mno-sse2avx

   Specify that the assembler should encode SSE instructions with VEX prefix.
 The option :option:`-mavx` turns this on by default.

-.. option:: -mfentry
+.. option:: -mfentry, -mno-fentry

   If profiling is active ( :option:`-pg` ), put the profiling counter call before the prologue.
   Note: On x86 architectures the attribute ``ms_hook_prologue`` isn't possible at the moment for :option:`-mfentry` and :option:`-pg`.

-.. option:: -mrecord-mcount
+.. option:: -mrecord-mcount, -mno-record-mcount

   If profiling is active ( :option:`-pg` ), generate a __mcount_loc section
   that contains pointers to each profiling call.
 This is useful for automatically patching and out calls.

-.. option:: -mnop-mcount
+.. option:: -mnop-mcount, -mno-nop-mcount

   If profiling is active ( :option:`-pg` ), generate the calls to the profiling functions as NOPs.
 This is useful when they